Babušnica

-Babušnica (Бабушница) is a town and municipality located in the Pirot District of south|eastern Serbia.
-According to 2011 census, the population of the town is 4,601, while population of the municipality is 12,307.
+Babušnica (Бабушница) is a town and municipality situated in the Pirot District of southeastern Serbia.
+As of the 2022 census, the town's population is 4,254, and the municipality's population is 9,109.

 Geography

 The municipality borders Gadžin Han municipality in the north-west, Bela Palanka municipality in the north, Pirot and Dimitrovgrad municipalities in the east, Bulgaria in the south, and Crna Trava and Vlasotince municipalities in the west.

 History

 From 1929 to 1941, Babušnica was part of the Morava Banovina of the Kingdom of Yugoslavia.

 Settlements

 Aside from the town of Babušnica, the municipality has the following villages:

 Demographics

-According to the last official census done in 2011, the municipality of Babušnica has 12,307 inhabitants.
+According to the census done in 2011, the municipality of Babušnica had 12,307 inhabitants.

 Ethnic groups

 Ethnic composition of the municipality of Babušnica:

 Economy

 The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):